RobbieRotten/obsidian/content/Database Notes.md

   - IS NULL: Check for NULL.
     - SELECT column1 FROM table_name WHERE column IS NULL;
   - LIKE: Pattern matching.(strings using wildcards.)
-    - SELECT column1 FROM table_name WHERE productdescription Like ‘%Table’; - substring def
+    - SELECT column1 FROM table_name WHERE productdescription Like '%Table'; - substring def
-    - the % wildcard in ‘%Table’  indicates that all strings that have any number of characters preceding the word “Table” will be allowed
+    - the % wildcard in '%Table'  indicates that all strings that have any number of characters preceding the word "Table" will be allowed
     - '%i' for ending in i
     - 'i%' for beginning in i
   - ORDER BY: Sort results.